 - General services (customer support, ushering, cashiering)

-- Health care office administration (patient services rep, medical records technician)
+- Healthcare office administration (patient services rep, medical records technician)

 - Data processing (data entry, transcription)

-- Information Systems (helpdesk, software development)
+- Information systems (help desk, software support and development)

 - Hospitality and food service/catering